MarcFaussurier/libftprintf/README.md

 * stdargs.h   va_*()

 ### extensibility:
 * register a specifier simply before calling your printf using ft_register_specifier()
 * delete a specifier simply before calling your printf using ft_delete_specifier()

-### new specifiers
-* %b for displaying a mem region in binary format

 ### implementation notes
 * gcc ... -D AT_EXIT=1 ... flag will likely boost printf speed by using a global variable for storing specifiers and callbacks association using atexit() instead of freeing the global variable at each printf exit.
 * all functions that exist with a larger type will use the one with a larger type for avoiding repetitions
+* %b is a new specifier for displaying a variable in its binary representation

 ### CREDITS:

-- apple for hexfloat algo: https://opensource.apple.com/source/Libc/Libc-320/stdio/hexfloat.c.auto.html
+* apple for hexfloat algo: https://opensource.apple.com/source/Libc/Libc-320/stdio/hexfloat.c.auto.html
-- reactos for modf algo: https://github.com/mirror/reactos/blob/master/reactos/lib/sdk/crt/math/modf.c
+* reactos for modf algo: https://github.com/mirror/reactos/blob/master/reactos/lib/sdk/crt/math/modf.c
-- wikipedia for floating points with extended precision https://en.wikipedia.org/wiki/Extended_precision
+* wikipedia for floating points with extended precision https://en.wikipedia.org/wiki/Extended_precision